cirosantilli/softcover_vagrant/README.md

 # Install Vagrant

 Install [Vagrant](http://www.vagrantup.com/), which will also require you so install a VM provider.
-[Oracle VirtualBox](https://www.virtualbox.org/) works well for us, and is recommended by Vagrant.
+We officially support [Oracle VirtualBox](https://www.virtualbox.org/), which is free and cross platform.

 Vagrant is cross platform and easy to install.
 For example on Ubuntu 12.04 use: